jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 Finding ideas may seem daunting, but they can stem from everyday challenges, inspiration from others' projects, or a desire to innovate.

 Establishing a structured approach, like the framework shared here, helps to navigate the complexities of side project development, from setting goals to leveraging tools for productivity and feedback.
 Ultimately, the journey of building a side project is as much about the process as it is about the outcome, offering valuable lessons and experiences along the way.
-So, if you're ready to embark on your side project adventure, remember: just start, embrace the challenges, and enjoy the ride.
+So, if you're ready to embark on your side project adventure, remember: to just start, embrace the challenges, and enjoy the ride.

 ### Tip